zstarm/starman_cfd_v2/README.md

 This code is 2D solver for the Navier-Stokes and unsteady heat/energy equation.
 A large portion of this code was originally written for completion of a course project for ME:7269 at the University of Iowa.
 I am now updating and maintaining this code base as a personal project.

-### Major Updates
+### Latest Updates

-### July 8,, 2024
+### July 23, 2024
-Initial git commit.
-I am starting to add portions of the original class project code into this repository.
-However, I will be updating the design of the code's structure to make development and scaling easier in the future.

-The main objective will be to develop a framework for the code such that it can be easily adapted and built upon and used for a large range of CFD and other PDE simulations.
+Established a static library that includes base simulation classes that are used here to make an simulation input for 2D cartesian CFD simulations.
+An instance of the simulation input can so far read/parse the uniform grid info, desired number of time steps, selected solver methods, and specified boundary conditions.
+Additionally, the inputs can be printed to the console in a formatted way.
+Exceptions are used to handle any erroreous lines in the input file.

-**Planned Tasks**
+**Future Tasks**
-- Start developing base classes to be used.
-  	- SIMULATION CLASS:
-        - Members: Input Parameter, Variable(s), Output File Handler
-        - Fuctionality:
-            - Add variable(s)
-            - Change output file type
-            - Initialize variables
-            - Attach solver method to variable
-            - Write variables to output file
-            - Run simulation time step
+- Add ability to read in initial values for the 2D CFD simulation variables (P, U, V, and T)
+- Develop simulation variable class (base and child classes) to be used when running the simulation